Mental Health & Wellbeing

 This unprecedented time is going to be hard for many of us.
 We've compiled a list of resources that may provide some support.
 As always, we are here for you.
 Please don't hesistate to contact us if you feel that you or your child need some support - we can signpost you in the right direction.
 The school building may be closed to everyone except key workers' children, but we're still here for you.
 Stay safe.

-Resources to support children:
+Resources to support children and parents:

 In this lovely little eBook, 'How to not go to school', each chapter explores an issue that might be weighing on children’s minds at the moment such as missing friends, dealing with emotions and feeling cooped up.
 CLICK HERE TO DOWNLOAD.